0xmjrm/0xmjrm/README.md

 - 👋 Hi, I’m @0xmjrm
 - 👀 I’m interested into nfts so hard
-- 🌱 I’m currently learning crupto
+- 🌱 I’m currently learning crypto
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...